graasp/graasp-insights/docs/graasp-insights-user-guide.md

 ![Edit utils (user)](./figures/edit-utils-graasp.png)

-Quick description of functions that might be useful:
+A brief description of functions that might be useful:

 - `load_dataset(dataset_path)`
-  > Load a json dataset located at `dataset_path` into a python dictionary
+  > Load a json dataset located at `dataset_path` into a Python dictionary
 - `save_dataset(dataset, dest_path)`:
-  > Save a python dictionary `dataset` at `dest_path`
+  > Save a Python dictionary `dataset` at `dest_path`
 - `parse_arguments(additional_arguments)`:
   > Parses the arguments/parameters that are given as input to the algorithm.
 - `iterate_and_apply(dataset, field_selection, func)`: